AI Workshop: learn to build apps with AI →

 See “docker” in the path?

 Turns out I had deleted Docker recently and this was causing an error.
-What I did to fix was to recreate a folder of the Docker app:
+To fix it, I recreated a folder that the Docker app had used:

 mkdir -p /Applications/Docker.app/Contents/Resources/cli-plugins